grnet/kamaki/docs/setup.rst

 * global.default_cloud <cloud name>
     pick a cloud configuration as default.
 It must refer to an existing cloud.

+* global.ca_certs <CA Certificates>
+    set the path of the file with the CA Certificates for SSL authentication

+* global.ignore_ssl <on|off>
+    ignore / don't ignore SSL errors

 * global.colors <on|off>
     enable / disable colors in command line based uis.
 Requires ansicolors,